microsoft/vscode-cmake-tools/docs/target_debugging.md

 **A:** If you run into this issue, you probably know exactly why this happens.
 This is a known issue with the way CMake provides command hook functionality.
-Unfortunately, there's no good way to work around it until CMake server mode with the CMake 3.7 update.
-Once CMake Tools is upgraded to support CMake server mode, including this script manually won't be necessary.
-Until then, you can try moving the `include` command below the `add_executable` and `add_library` override that you've defined in your project.
+Unfortunately, there's no good way to work around it without upgrading to CMake 3.7.2 or newer.